tobiasbriones/blog/cs/fp/ml/design/comparison/ml-dataset-symmetry-_-relating-an-mit-approach-to-my-recent-type-system-work-on-removing-redundancy/index.md

 ## How Symmetry Reduces Complexity

-I was reading an MIT article about
+I was reading an MIT News article about
 [How symmetry can come to the aid of machine learning](https://news.mit.edu/2024/how-symmetry-can-aid-machine-learning-0205)[1].
 It struck my attention due to the last works I wrote about removing redundancy in records with functional abstractions while designing the API of Canvas Play.